-Date Class Subject matter Specific Topics

-Sep 6 1 Overview - Approach to Fundamental Analysis of any Business HD FORECAST ASSIGNMENT DUE IDENTIFY COMPANY YOU WANT TO WORK ON A general framework for understanding and then forecasting a business and its potential value in an uncertain environment The "Cycle of Life" of a business Relating this to financial statements, other information and intrinsic value A critical review of what we see in practice by companies (early stage and established) and analysts Sep 13 and Sep 20 2 and 3 Understanding Revenue Sep 13: OP FIN CUT and OP CYCLE DUE Understanding the product or service To whom, how and where is it being sold Pricing What are the market size and the competitive situation?
+B 8010: Preliminary Course Outline Date Class # Subject matter Specific Topics Sep 8, Fri 1 Overview - Approach to Fundamental Analysis of any Business HD FORECAST ASSIGNMENT DUE IDENTIFY COMPANY YOU WANT TO WORK ON A general framework for understanding and then forecasting a business and its potential value in an uncertain environment The "Cycle of Life" of a business Relating this to financial statements, other information and intrinsic value A critical review of what we see in practice by companies (early stage and established) and analysts Sep 11 and Sep 18 2 and 3 Understanding Revenue Sep 11: OP FIN CUT and OP CYCLE DUE Understanding the product or service To whom, how and where is it being sold Pricing What are the market size and the competitive situation?
 How is the revenue recognized?
 How and when are customers paying?
-Sep 27 and Oct 4 4 and 5 Understanding Productive Capacity, R&D and Intangibles.
-Sep 27: REVENUE ANALYSIS DUE What property and equipment (including technology) do they need to sustain the revenue and/or grow (match to the revenue expectations)?
+Sep 25 and Oct 2 4 and 5 Understanding Productive Capacity, R&D and Intangibles.
+Sep 25: REVENUE ANALYSIS DUE What property and equipment (including technology) do they need to sustain the revenue and/or grow (match to the revenue expectations)?
 How much does this cost and how will it be financed?
 Where and How are(/should) the physical and financing needs (be) reflected in the financial statements?
 Considering IP and patents, what R&D or other intangibles are needed, how are they "acquired" and paid for, and how are/should they be reported?
 How do these all compare to competitors?
-Oct 11 and Oct 25 6 and 7 Understanding Human Resources and Labor Costs What type of talent do you need to sustain and/or grow the business, how many and where are they located?
+Oct 9 and Oct 23 6 and 7 Understanding Human Resources and Labor Costs What type of talent do you need to sustain and/or grow the business, how many and where are they located?

-Oct 11: CAPACITY ANALYSIS DUE What are(/should) they (be) paid?
+Oct 9: CAPACITY ANALYSIS DUE What are(/should) they (be) paid?
 How are(/should) they (be) compensated Cash vs Benefits (pensions and health/opeb) vs share-based compensation (shares vs employee stock options)?
 Where and How is the cost reflected in financial statements?
-Nov 1 8 Understanding Material and other costs LABOR ANALYSIS DUE What are primary materials/components needed?
+Oct 30 8 Understanding Material and other costs LABOR ANALYSIS DUE What are primary materials/components needed?
 How are they sourced (supply chain) and what do they cost?
 What are key sales and marketing approaches and costs?
 Where and how are these reflected in financial statements?
-Nov 22 8-9 Funding, Capital Structure MATERIALS AND OTHER EXP DUE Funding choices (equity vs debt) for different types of entity (early stage, high growth and steady state; small vs large) How much and when is funding needed?
+Nov 13 (Nov 6, no classes) 8-9 Funding, Capital Structure MATERIALS AND OTHER EXP DUE Funding choices (equity vs debt) for different types of entity (early stage, high growth and steady state; small vs large) How much and when is funding needed?
 How are these reflected in financial statements and performance measures?
-Nov 29 10 Funding: Financial Investments, Strategic and M&A and Intangibles from Acquisition CAP STRUCTURE DUE Considering liquidity and financial investments and how they are reflected in financial statements Impacts of strategic investments, mergers and acquisitions, and minority stakes.
+Nov 20 10 Funding: Financial Investments, Strategic and M&A and Intangibles from Acquisition CAP STRUCTURE DUE Considering liquidity and financial investments and how they are reflected in financial statements Impacts of strategic investments, mergers and acquisitions, and minority stakes.
 How do we interpret the related growth and acquisition related assets?
-Dec 6 11 The Impact and Understanding of Taxation Tax considerations: what is taxed, where is it taxed, when is it taxed and at what rate?
+Nov 27 11 The Impact and Understanding of Taxation Tax considerations: what is taxed, where is it taxed, when is it taxed and at what rate?
 How is tax reflected in the financial statements and what can we learn from this?
-Dec 6 11 Understanding the Basics of Currency Impacts Transactions vs translation and impact on margins, cash flow, ratios and capital
+Nov 27 11 Understanding the Basics of Currency Impacts Transactions vs translation and impact on margins, cash flow, ratios and capital

-Dec 13 12 Catch up, valuation and putting it all together VOLUNTARY TAX ASSIGNMENT DUE Bringing all the pieces together and relating them to forecasts and valuation analysis Considering the trade-offs of various valuation approaches for managers and different investors.
-DEC 19 morning (Monday): FINAL PROJECT DUE (NO EXTENSIONS PLS. because grading deadline is DEC 21)
+Dec 4 12 Catch up, valuation and putting it all together.
+VOLUNTARY TAX ASSIGNMENT DUE Bringing all the pieces together and relating them to forecasts and valuation analysis Considering the trade-offs of various valuation approaches for managers and different investors.
+DEC 11: FINAL PROJECT DUE (NO EXTENSIONS PLS.)